 - At least 10% of City loan funds must go towards exterior renovation(s).

 - Property must be brought into compliance with all relevant housing standards, codes and ordinances.

 - Borrower must demonstrate credit worthiness in the form of a bank commitment or other documentation acceptable to staff to purchase and/or convert the property to owner-occupied, or to renovate the property.

 - Property after renovation shall contain no more than three units, with at least one unit being owner occupied.

 - Ten year Note secured by subordinated mortgage.

 - No debt service payments.

-- If within 12 months of loan closing, the Borrower fails to use the property as his or her principal residence or sell to a qualified buyer, the outstanding loan balance is due to the City.
+- If within 12 months of loan closing, the Borrower fails to use the property as his or her principal residence or sell to a qualified buyer, the LURA's $50,000 penalty or the original loan amount, whichever is less, is due to the City.
 The Borrower will be allowed to file for an extension of up to 12 months requiring staff approval based on proof of good faith efforts to market the property for sale or construction delay.

 - Borrower may lease his/her unit once during the 10 year loan period for a period not to exceed 12 months.
 Borrower shall notify City 30 days in advance of such intention to lease prior to executing the lease.
-If leased beyond this period the declining balance formula is revoked and original loan amount is immediately due and payable.
+If leased beyond this period, penalty provision is immediately due and payable.

 - Borrower shall comply with all applicable City ordinances including, but not limited to: Affirmative Action, Accessibility, Non-Discrimination, Best Value Contracting, Equal Opportunity and nondiscrimination against recipients of government housing subsidies.